I-Doctor/RTL_library_of_basic_hardware_units/README.md

 ## V1.0 (20230511)
 Create the repo.

-# TODO

 ## V1.1 (20230518)
 Add original files of these modules:
 - systolic_array: xinhao
-- tensor_core: jun
-- mac_tree: hongyi
-- vector_alu: hongyi
 - bitonic_sorting: chiyue
 - prefix_sum: kai
 - fan: kai

+# TODO

 ## V1.2 (20230525)
+- Add more modules:
+  - tensor_core: jun
+  - mac_tree: hongyi
+  - vector_alu: hongyi
-Organize the code style.
+- Organize the code style.
-Clearify the file structure, input, output, function defination, parameter of each module in code file and readme document.
+- Clearify the file structure, input, output, function defination, parameter of each module in code file and readme document.
-Make the plan of parameterize these modules.
+- Make the plan of parameterize these modules.

+## V1.3 (20230601)
+- Add more modules:
+  - crossbar: jun

-## V2.1 (20230608)
+## V2.1 (20230615)
 Make each module parameterized, both in code and document.